anantn/anantn.github.io/_posts/2023/2023-04-07-sd-lora-finetuning.md

 ### Network Rank & Alpha

 This is likely the most controversial setting.
 The "network rank" (interchangeably called "network dimensions", represented as the `network_dim` parameter) is a proxy for how detailed your fine-tuning model can get.
 More dimensions mean more layers available to absorb the finer details of your training set.
 Be warned, too many layers without enough quantity or diversity in your training data could lead to bad results.
-Network alpha (`network_alpha`)is a dampening effect that controls how quickly the layers absorb new information.
+Network alpha (`network_alpha`) is a dampening effect that controls how quickly the layers absorb new information.

 This is where the controversy arises.
 ML theory suggests that you'd normally need only 8 dimensions (small number of layers) with an alpha of 1 (heavy dampening) to achieve good results, and these are in fact the defaults in both the `cloneofsimo` and `kohya` LoRA implementations.
 These values result in a further dampening effect on the learnings rates we chose above, on the order of `1 / 8 = 0.125`.

-In practice, I and others have found these settings to result in extremely weak learning rates resulting in fine-tuned models that don't produce images resembling the training date at all.
+In practice, I and others have found these settings to result in extremely weak learning rates resulting in fine-tuned models that don't produce images resembling the training data at all.
 You could, in theory, counteract this by increasing the learning rates themselves.
 What I've found works better is instead to crank up the number of dimensions and set an alpha to be *equal* to this number.
 This results in *NO* dampening effect, but it works since our learning rates were already conservative to begin with.
 I settled on:

 * `network_dim` = 128
 * `network_alpha` = 128